stephenberry/repe/README.md

 ### Error Action

-When an error is generated, the endpoint must send a message back with the `action` field set to `response`, the `id` field set to the `id` of the original request, the `ec` field set to the appropriate error code, and the body (if present) containing a UTF-8 error message.
+When an error is generated, the endpoint must send a message back with the `id` field set to the `id` of the original request, the `ec` field set to the appropriate error code, and the body (if present) containing a UTF-8 error message.

 # Response

 An RPC response is an REPE message where the body contains the result of calling the function (call action) or the value (get action).

-RPC responses from the server should typically return an action of `response`.

 It is up to the discretion of implementors whether the response returns the original query.
 Data can be saved by not returning the requested query, but it may be useful for debugging errors.